fluiddyn/fluiddyn/doc/mercurial_bitbucket.rst

   cmd.meld =

 The line starting with hggit is optional and enables the extension `hg-git
 <http://hg-git.github.io/>`_.
-This extension is useful in particular to work
+This extension is useful to work on projects
-with Github and Gitlab.
+using Git, for example hosted on Github and Gitlab.

 Get help
 --------